The value-distribution of Artin $L$-functions associated with cubic fields in conductor aspect: Introduction

-by formula \eqref{eq082208}; see also Corollary \ref{cor5.10}.
-We recall another result in \cite{ChoKim17} on the distribution of values $L(1,\rho_K)$.
+In addition, we recall another result due to Cho--Kim on the distribution of values $L(1,\rho_K)$.
 Let $\alpha>0$ be a real number.
-Then it was proved that
+Then it was proved in \cite{ChoKim2017b} that

 for every $\epsilon>0$.
-This is a cubic analogue of the result of Mishou--Nagoshi \cite{MishouNagoshi06}.
+This is a cubic analogue of the denseness result obtained by Mishou--Nagoshi \cite{MishouNagoshi2006b}.
+Let $\sigma>7/8$.
+Note that limit formula \eqref{eq:07250112} yields

+if $\epsilon>0$ is sufficiently small.
+Furthermore, the support of the density function $C_\sigma$ equals to $\mathbb{R}$ for $7/8<\sigma \leq1$; see Theorem \ref{thm:2.1}.
+Thus the right-hand side of \eqref{eq:07250154} is positive.
+As a result, we recover \eqref{eq:07250155} and extend it for $7/8<\sigma \leq1$.

-This paper consists of six sections.
-Section \ref{sec2} is devoted to giving the statements of the results.
-First, we present the results for $\log{L}(\sigma,\rho_K)$ in Section \ref{sec2.1}.
-As well as the work of Ihara--Matsumoto, similar results are obtained for $(L'/L)(\sigma,\rho_K)$, which are presented in Section \ref{sec2.2}.
-The preliminary lemmas are collected in Section \ref{sec3}.
-The proofs of the main results begin with the study of the function $\mathcal{C}_\sigma$ of Theorem \ref{thm1.1}.
-After some preparations in Section \ref{sec4.1}, we construct the density function $\mathcal{C}_\sigma$ in Section \ref{sec4.2}.
-Several properties of $\mathcal{C}_\sigma$ are proved in Section \ref{sec4.3}.
-Then, we proceed to the investigation of the mean values of $\Phi(\log{L}(\sigma,\rho_K))$.
-We study the special case $\Phi(x)=e^{zx}$ in Section \ref{sec5}, where $z$ is an arbitrary complex number.
-Applying the Berry--Esseen inequality, we deduce Theorem \ref{thm1.1} from the case $\Phi(x)=e^{zx}$ with $z=i\xi\in{i}\mathbb{R}$.
-Also, Theorem \ref{thm1.2} is deduced from the case $\Phi(x)=e^x$ by the class number formula.
-The proofs of Theorems \ref{thm1.1} and \ref{thm1.2} are completed in Section \ref{sec6}.
-Finally, we prove limit formula \eqref{eq082208} for general $\Phi(x)$ at the end of this paper.
+The organization of this paper is as follows. \begin{itemize} \item Section \ref{sec:2} is devoted to presenting the statement of the main results of this paper. \item In Section \ref{sec:3}, we collect preliminary lemmas used later. \item The proofs of the main results begin with the study of the density function $C_\sigma$ described in Theorem \ref{thm:1.1}.
+In Section \ref{sec:4.1}, we study the random Euler products attached to the Artin $L$-function $L(s,\rho_K)$.
+Then we explain the construction of the density function $C_\sigma$ in Section \ref{sec:4.2}.
+Several analytic properties of $C_\sigma$ are also proved in Section \ref{sec:4.3}. \item Next, we associate the mean value of $\Phi(\log{L}(\sigma,\rho_K))$ with the integral involving the density function $C_\sigma$, where $\Phi$ is a test function as in Theorem \ref{thm:1.3}.
+We show in Section \ref{sec:5} an asymptotic formula for the $z$-th moment described in \eqref{eq:07250226}, namely, the mean value of $\Phi(\log{L}(\sigma,\rho_K))$ in the case $\Phi(x)=e^{zx}$. \item The proofs of the results are completed in Section \ref{sec:6}.
+We prove Theorem \ref{thm:1.1} by the asymptotic formula of the $z$-th moment with $z \in i \mathbb{R}$.
+As described before, we also deduce Theorem \ref{thm:1.2} from the case $z=1$ by using the partial summation.
+Finally, we prove an analogue of Theorem \ref{thm:1.3} for a general test function $\Phi$. \item As well as the work of Ihara--Matsumoto, one can obtain similar results for logarithmic derivatives $(L'/L)(s,\rho_K)$, which are presented in the appendix. \end{itemize}